Tunable-spin-model generation with spin-orbit-coupled fermions in optical lattices: Tunable spin dynamics

-These share the conventional $J^2/U$ superexchange energy scale, with different normalization factors coming from the interplay between the drive and flux.
-This model is valid for all flux values $\phi$, and all drive frequencies $\Omega$ far from the resonance point $|\Omega| = |U|$, requiring a spacing of $||U|-|\Omega||\gg J$ to prevent higher-order effects.
 Note that there can also be other resonances such as $|\Omega| \neq |U|/2$, as considered in e.g. Ref.~\cite{meinert2014resonantTilt}, though the relevant width is far smaller as will be seen in the next section.
 These spin interactions are anisotropic even if the drive is turned off, $\Omega = 0$, because we are using a dressed basis to absorb the SOC phase (see Appendix~\ref{app_SpinDerivation}).
 In the context of the underlying Fermi-Hubbard model, one can use a fast pulse of a SOC drive to prepare a desired initial state such as a product state in the dressed basis, after which the drive may be turned off if desired (see Section~\ref{sec_Experiment} for details).
 There is also a single-particle term $J_{\Omega}$ corresponding to the drive.
 This term contains an additional single-particle superexchange contribution, but this is typically negligible compared to the bare drive, and so we can approximate $J_{\Omega}\approx \Omega/2$.

 If the drive is off, $\Omega = 0$, this spin model commutes with and thus conserves total $\langle \hat{S}^{z}\rangle$, where $\hat{S}^{\gamma} = \frac{1}{2}\sum_{j}\hat{\sigma}_{j}^{\gamma}$.
 When the drive is instead very strong, $\Omega \gg J_{\parallel}, J_{\perp}, J_{\mathrm{DM}}$, total $\langle \hat{S}^{x}\rangle$ is approximately conserved instead because the drive imposes an energy penalty to flipping spins along the $\pm x$ Bloch sphere direction.
 Note that while the superexchange coefficients can be modified by the drive, as a first rough estimate the high-drive condition $\Omega \gg J_{\parallel}, J_{\perp}, J_{\mathrm{DM}}$ may be interpreted as a drive faster than the bare superexchange rate, $\Omega \gg J^2/U$.